nfuchs-DSC/Obsidian-for-Researchers/hands-on-exercises/04_The_Daily_Workflow.md

 *4. The Daily Note can encourage you to use Obsidian regularly because when your vault automatically reminds you of to-dos, you don’t have to think in the morning about where to start or where you left off yesterday or last week.
 Your Daily Note gives you a starting point.
 If you have incorporated opening Obsidian into your morning routine, the chances of using Obsidian long-term increase.
 The best organizational system is of no use if you are not motivated to integrate it into your work routine.*

 ---

+### Scenario-Based Learning: Navigating Your Daily Note Experience
+Feel free to develop your own scenarios tailored to the unique demands of your daily tasks.
+If none of these scenarios resonate with you, take a moment to reflect on your daily workflows.
+Write down your thoughts and consider potential tools, such as task organization systems, that could enhance your productivity in your everyday work.

+1.